Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 the universe.
 The Big Bang itself is described by scientists as the instant before the beginning of time, space, light or matter.

-- The image: The white on this card may symbolize purity, or a blinding light, or simply the color white.
+**The image** The white on this card may symbolize purity, or a blinding
+    light, or simply the color white.
-- Overwhelming force: The force may be in favor of the characters, or against them, or simply something that they witness, such as a storm in the distance, or opinion polls predicting a landslide victory.
+**Overwhelming force** The force may be in favor of the characters, or
+    against them, or simply something that they witness, such as a storm in the distance, or opinion polls predicting a landslide victory.
-- Something new is born: It could be a person as well as an animal, or an idea, or a technology.
+**Something new is born** It could be a person as well as an animal,
+    or an idea, or a technology.
 It could be beneficial, detrimental, or both.